-1. Graduate Assistantship Application Form with Supporting Documents - A complete application form with all required supporting documents (e.g., resume, honors, awards, publications, certifications, licenses, etc.).

-Applicants for Frederick Douglass Institute graduate assistantships are required to submit the specified Frederick Douglass personal statement.

-2. Application for Admission to the Graduate College - Applicants for a graduate assistantship must have a complete application package on file with the Graduate College, including the Application for Admission, official transcripts, letters of recommendation (three), goal statement, application fee, and documentation of additional program requirements.

-Prospective graduate students who meet the eligibility criteria are encouraged to submit their Graduate Assistantship Application concurrently with their Application for Admission to the Graduate College, though interested individuals may apply at any time throughout their graduate studies.
+- Graduate Assistantship On-line Application Form with Supporting Documents - A complete on-line application including all required supporting documents must be submitted through East Stroudsburg University's Human Resources website at www.esucareers.com - 2.
+Applicants for Frederick Douglass Institute graduate assistantships are required to submit the specified Frederick Douglass personal statement. - 3.
+Application for Admission to the Graduate College Applicants for a graduate assistantship must have a complete application package on file with the Graduate College, including the Application for Admission, official transcripts, letters of recommendation (three), goal statement, application fee, and documentation of additional program requirements. - 4.
+Prospective graduate students who meet the eligibility criteria are encouraged to submit their on-line Graduate Assistantship Application concurrently with their Application for Admission to the Graduate College, though interested individuals may apply at any time throughout their graduate studies.